 The research summarized in this Section strongly suggests that empowerment of disempowered populations is an essential step in building the capacity to promote equity in the Anthropocene System.
 Scholarship on empowerment is beginning to sort out which strategies for overcoming maldistributions of power likely to be most effective in particular action situations (Mcgee and Pettit 2019).
 However, the application of this understanding to research on sustainability remains disjointed—failing to either build on itself or converge around a common theoretical language with which to discuss the mechanisms of power (Gerlak et al. 2019).
 Our review of the core political and sociological approaches to the study of power as well as more recent work on power and sustainability development (Clement 2010) (Boonstra 2016) (Avelino and Wittmayer 2016) (Avelino 2017) (Kashwan, MacLean, and García-López 2019) (Brisbois, Morris, and de Loë 2019) leads us to conclude that future work in sustainability science would be well served to build on the three-dimensional view of power first articulated by Steven Lukes (Lukes 1974).
 We advocate Lukes’ approach both because it is frequently used to conceptualize the mechanisms of power in empirical work, and because by articulating power’s relationship between actors, resources, institutions, and goals, it fits well within the Framework for Sustainability Science we articulated in Section 2 and Figure 1.
 Lukes proposes three dimensions of power, each of which provides an entry point for advancing the equity dimensions of sustainable development:

-ownership or access to natural and anthropogenic resources and/or flows of benefits from those resources,
+ownership or access to natural and anthropogenic resources and/or flows of benefits from those resources, Decisionmaking

-institutional structures that protect and promote the interests of some actors often at the expense of others, and
+institutional structures that protect and promote the interests of some actors often at the expense of others, and Non-decision making

 the goals, aspirations, values and even knowledge systems that privilege the well-being of some actors over others.
+Ideological

 We describe Lukes’ three dimensions of power in greater detail in Box 1 of the Supplementary Materials.